Circular Textile Innovation Accelerator

 Next steps

-Together with Bankers without Boundaries, CIC will connect these innovative startups to impact investors to help them grow and create systemic change.
-Read more about the importance of new finance models for a circular economy here.
+With Bankers without Boundaries, CIC will connect these innovative startups to impact investors to help them grow and create systemic change.

 About CIC